seqscope/cartloader/docs/reference/upload_zenodo.md

     - A catalog file (`catalog.yaml`) summarizing the output structure and metadata
 - A Zenodo access token saved in a file (for API authentication).
 - (Optional) A Zenodo deposition ID to upload to an existing deposition.

+---
+## Behavior Highlights

+- If `--zenodo-deposition-id` points to a published record, a new draft version is created automatically before upload; drafts are reused as-is.
+- When a deposition already has metadata, provided flags override specific fields and the metadata is updated before uploading files.
+- `--upload-method catalog` uploads cartload basics first, then basemaps, then optional files.
+A `cartload.zenodo.done` marker is written after basics succeed.
+- Existing files are skipped by default; add `--restart` to re-upload overlapping files. `--dry-run` lists actions without uploading.
+Upload aborts if the expected total file count exceeds Zenodo’s limit (100).

 !!! info "What are the Zenodo token and deposition ID, and how do you get them?"
     **Zenodo Token File**